enviodev/docs/docs/hypersync.md

 > Beam me up, scotty! 🖖

-Envio hypersync is our blazingly fast indexed layer on top of the blockchain that allows for hyper speed syncing, what would usually take hours to sync ~100,000 events can now be done in the order of less than a minute.
+Envio hypersync is our blazingly fast indexed layer on top of the blockchain that allows for hyper speed syncing.

+What would usually take hours to sync ~100,000 events can now be done in the order of less than a minute.

 Since this service is a layer above the blockchain we maintain and host this service for each supported network.